aembke/fred.rs/tests/minikube.md

 This doc will not cover how this happens because it's often not necessary to know that for minikube usage.
 However there are a few important things to remember with Redis clusters and minikube:

-* Clients often need to be aware of the stata of all cluster nodes in order to know which nodes need a connection.
+* Clients often need to be aware of the state of all cluster nodes in order to know which nodes need a connection.
 Generally speaking clients connect to each primary node.
 * The `CLUSTER NODES` response contains IP addresses for all of the nodes.
 * The client has to use the `CLUSTER NODES` response to initiate connections to other nodes.